open-compensation-token-license/license-token-website/wikisrc/ordinal-maxi-biz-omb-on-arbitrum.md

 ## Understanding NFTs and Their Evolution

 NFTs have gained tremendous popularity for their ability to tokenize a wide range of digital and physical assets, offering verifiable scarcity and ownership.
 Originally gaining traction through art and collectibles, the scope of NFTs has expanded to include music, virtual real estate, and much more.
 Despite their growing influence, scalability and high transaction fees on the Ethereum network have posed significant challenges, prompting developers to seek alternative solutions to enhance the efficiency and accessibility of NFT trading.
+For more on why NFTs are valuable, visit [here](https://www.license-token.com/wiki/why-are-nf-ts-valuable).

 ## The Role of Arbitrum in the NFT Sector

 Arbitrum, a Layer 2 scaling solution for Ethereum, has emerged as a key player in addressing the limitations of the Ethereum network.
 By leveraging optimistic rollups, Arbitrum enables faster transaction speeds and reduced costs while maintaining the security and decentralization ethos of the Ethereum blockchain.
 This scalability solution has garnered the attention of NFT enthusiasts and developers seeking to offer more seamless user experiences, attracting projects like Ordinal Maxi Biz (OMB) that are eager to harness Arbitrum's capabilities.
+Learn more about Arbitrum's approach to open-source licensing [here](https://www.license-token.com/wiki/arbitrum-s-approach-to-open-source-licensing).

 ## Introduction to Ordinal Maxi Biz (OMB)